p2sr/SourceAutoRecord/doc/contributing.md

 ## Pull Requests

-- Write a short description of what you added or what you changed
+- Write a meaningful title and a short description
 - Follow the coding style
 - Follow my requested changes
-- Don't edit files that you had to configure
+- Don't stage files that you had to configure
+- Use latest `master` branch

 ## Coding Style